OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

   problem, but it can go awry quickly.
 Just use lazy loading.
 - During development you can set `environment variables to show what SQL`_ is actually being run by Hibernate.
+- Use expand pattern.
+- Replace full DTO with the basic version when it exists and it is possible.

 Database JOINs are expensive
 -----------------------------